 - Penal Code 191.5a: Gross Vehicular Manslaughter While Intoxicated

 Let’s find out more about these criminal charges right here from the Los Angeles DUI lawyer at our firm.

 California uses two primary charges to prosecute vehicular manslaughter while intoxicated.
 Both of these charges only apply to people who were driving under the influence of either alcohol or drugs.
 These drivers must then commit the following:

 - A dangerous but lawful act

 Drivers must also demonstrate negligence.
 Negligence involves acting in a way that puts other people in danger.
-Generally, drivers who are negligent do not act in a reasonable manner.
-Gross negligence often involves taking a step that you know will threaten someone else’s life.
+Generally, negligent drivers do not act reasonably.
+Gross negligence often involves taking a step you know will threaten someone else’s life.

 Information About Involuntary Manslaughter in California

 The court system prosecutes involuntary manslaughter using Penal Code 192b.
 Involuntary manslaughter occurs if someone causes another person’s death.
-The accused must commit an infraction, misdemeanor, or dangerous lawful act to face this charge.
+To face this charge, the accused must commit an infraction, misdemeanor, or dangerous lawful act.